abicas/SapOnMicrosoftDemos/content/labs/inframgmt/monitoring/_index.en.md

 This lab is based on the [Azure Monitor for SAP Quickstart](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/sap/azure-monitor-sap-quickstart) guide.

+### Estimated Time for this Lab

+This lab is estimated to take between 20 and 30 minutes.

 ### What we will build

 {{< youtube SGfpUqr8cao >}}